-If the department receives funding from AA to attend a recruiting conference, the Office of Academic Affairs will fund the travel expenses to bring two candidates, not three to campus.
+If the department receives funding from AA to attend a recruiting conference, the Office of Academic Affairs will fund the travel expenses to bring one candidate to campus.

-If a department representative does not go to a conference, the Office of Academic Affairs will fund the travel expenses to bring up to three candidates to campus.
+If a department representative does not go to a conference, the Office of Academic Affairs will fund the travel expenses to bring up to two candidates to campus.